Preserving Tumor Volumes for Unsupervised Medical Image Registration: Experiments

 \textbf{Implementation.} Following the implementation of Recursive Cascaded Network (RCN)~\cite{zhao2019recursive}, we employed PyTorch and utilized the same similarity loss and regularization losses (for affine and deformable, respectively) for baseline methods.
 The weight of the volume-preserving losses is set to 0.1 while the weights of similarity loss is 1 and regularization loss is 0.1.
 Models were trained on one NVIDIA GeForce RTX 3090 GPU with a batch size of 4.
 During the training stage, we used the Adam optimizer~\cite{zhang2018improved} and ran for a total of 5 epochs, with 20000 iterations in each epoch.
 The learning rate was set to $10^{-4}$. \\ \\

 {\cellcolor[gray]{.9}}

-\textbf{{Baselines}.} We re-implemented our strategy on {four} SOTA learning-based models that have distinct network architectures: {1) recursive cascaded network with VTN base network (VTN)~\cite{zhao2019recursive}, which stacks CNN networks to achieve higher registration accuracy; 2) VoxelMorph~\cite{balakrishnan2018unsupervised}, which is a widely used CNN network that utilize stationary vector field to register images; 3) TransMorph~\cite{chen2022transmorph}, which is a well-performed hybrid Transformer-ConvNet network; 4) LapIRN~\cite{mok2020large}, which is a Laplacian Pyramid network designed to operate in a coarse-to-fine manner.
-We fit these learning-based networks into our strategy with minor efforts and achieve good performance.
-Additionally, we compare our proposed method with two state-of-the-art traditional methods for deformable image registration, SyN~\cite{avants2008symmetric} (integrated in ANTs~\cite{avants2009advanced} with the affine stage) and B-spline~\cite{rueckert1999nonrigid} (integrated in Elastix~\cite{klein2009elastix} with the affine stage) following~\cite{zhao2019recursive}. }
+\textbf{{Baselines}.} We re-implemented our framework on {three} SOTA learning-based models that have distinct network architectures: {1) recursive cascaded network with VTN base network (VTN)~\cite{zhao2019recursive}, which stacks CNN networks to achieve higher registration accuracy; 2) VoxelMorph~\cite{balakrishnan2018unsupervised}, which is a widely used CNN network that utilize stationary vector field to register images; 3) TransMorph~\cite{chen2022transmorph} , which is a well-performed hybrid Transformer-ConvNet network.
+We fit these learning-based networks into our framework with minor efforts and achieve good performance.
+Additinoally, we compare our proposed method with two state-of-the-art traditional methods for deformable image registration, SyN~\cite{avants2008symmetric} (integrated in ANTs~\cite{avants2009advanced} with the affine stage) and B-spline~\cite{rueckert1999nonrigid} (integrated in Elastix~\cite{klein2009elastix} with the affine stage) following~\cite{zhao2019recursive}. }

-\textbf{Evaluation Metrics.} {The evaluation of the proposed strategy is composed of five metrics: Dice score, landmark distance to measure the anatomical alignment, and Square Tumor Size Ratio metric to measure the volume preservation of tumors.} More specifically, the Dice score is calculated using the following formula:
+\textbf{Evaluation Metrics.} {The evaluation of the proposed framework is composed of five metrics: Dice score, landmark distance to measure the anatomical alignment, and Square Tumor Size Ratio metric to measure the volume preservation of tumors.} More specifically, the Dice score is calculated using the following formula:

 Additionally, we also use landmark annotations to measure the anatomical alignment between the warped image and the fixed image.
 We calculate the average distance between the fixed image's landmarks and the warped landmarks of the moving image, as also introduced in RCN~\cite{zhao2019recursive}.
 To quantify the diffeomorphism and smoothness of the deformation fields, we followed the methodology of previous works such as~\cite{chen2022deformer, chen2022transmorph, zhao2019unsupervised}.
 Here, two metrics were employed: the average percentage of voxels with non-positive Jacobian determinant ($|J_\theta|<0(\%)$) in the deformation fields, and the standard deviation of the Jacobian determinant ($Std. |J_\theta|$).